NishanthVAnand/new_env_gym/README.md

 This repository contains the new gym environments that I will be using in my research.
 Currently the repository supports the following environments:

+Please Note that most of the code is taken from [OpenAI GYM](https://github.com/openai/gym) and modified to create various new environments.

 **1. Random Walk:** 19-state random walk described in the sutton and barto's book of reinforcement learning. **RandomWalk-v0** is the environment id.

 **2. Grid World:** There are two maps in the grid world environment, a 4x4 version and a 8x8 version.
 The start state is (0,0), the goal state is (3,3) (in case of 4x4 grid) and (7,7) (in case of 8x8 grid).
 Each state has 4 possible actions west:0, east:2, south:1, north:3.
 The goal state has a reward of +1.
 There is a slippery element involved.
 The agents takes the action you ask it to take only 80% of the times and for the rest of the times, it takes actions perpendicular to the direction you ask it to take with a proabaility of 10% for either of the perpendicular actions. **gridWorld-v0 and gridWorld-v1** are the environment ids for 4x4 and 8x8 versions respectively.